-In high-growth venture-backed companies, both top down and bottom down approaches are important when figuring out how you’re going to take your team from A to B. Part of this is knowing how many leads you can rely on marketing for in order to yield the results you need.
+In high-growth venture-backed companies, both top-down and bottom-down approaches are important when figuring out how you’re going to take your team from A to B. Part of this is knowing how many leads you can rely on marketing for in order to yield the results you need.
 Of course, the leads won’t mean anything unless there is strong sales and marketing alignment to go along with it.

 Are BDRs hitting activity goals?

 An important aspect of sales and marketing alignment is clearly defining the rules of engagement around the leads coming in.
 In order to uphold those standards, you must have a deep understanding of the activities your reps are completing and the results they are yielding.
 How many calls did they make?
 What was their call to connect ratio?
-Connect to meeting ratio?
+Connect to the meeting ratio?
 Meeting schedule to opportunity ratio?
 Understanding these outputs will tell you if your goals are set correctly.

 What is the quality versus quantity of leads in our pipeline?

-On top of the quantity of leads, you need to ask yourself if they are the right quality.
+On top of the number of leads, you need to ask yourself if they are the right quality.
 Doing the simple math of how many leads are coming in versus how many are going out will tell you if sales and marketing are in alignment on the amount and type of leads.